Cultural resource management: CEQA

+CRM Maritime Archaeology in California

+Maritime archaeology in California became an established component of Cultural Resource Management (CRM) in the 70's and 80's reflecting the state's extensive coastline, long maritime history, and early regulatory oversight of submerged lands.
+In addition to federal historic preservation requirements, archaeological review in California maritime and coastal contexts is shaped by state-level permitting and environmental review processes, including the California Coastal Act and the California Environmental Quality Act (CEQA).

+The Management of state-owned submerged lands in California is governed by statue, establishing state jurisdiction over coastal and offshore development and requiring archaeological considerations as part of routine review processes.

+Federal-State collaboration further reinforced the routine application of maritime archaeology in California through National Park Service programs, including the formation of the Submerged Cultural Resources Unit in 1980 to provide ongoing underwater archaeological expertise for resource management.

 Careers in CRM

 Cultural resource management features people from a wide array of disciplines.
 The general education of most involved in CRM includes, but is not limited to, sociology, archaeology, architectural history, cultural anthropology, social and cultural geography, and other fields in the social sciences.
+Common roles for cultural resource managers typically include being in charge of museums, galleries, theatres etc., especially those that emphasize culture specific to the local region or ethnic group.
+Cultural tourism is a significant sector of the tourism industry.

 In the field of cultural resource management there are many career choices.
 One could obtain a career with an action agency that works directly with the NEPA or even more specifically, Native American resources.
 There are also careers that can be found in review agencies like the Advisory Council on Historic Preservation (ACHP), or the state historic preservation office (SHPO).
 Beyond these choices, one could also obtain a career as part of the local government and work with planning agencies, housing agencies, social service agencies, local museums, libraries, or educational institutions.
 Jobs at private cultural resource management companies can range from field technicians (see shovelbum) to principal investigators, project archaeologists, historic preservationists, and laboratory work.
 One could also become a part of an advocacy organization, such as the National Trust for Historic Preservation.